terralang/terra/index.md

 Embedding and Interoperability
 ------------------------------

-Programming languages don't exist as a vacuum, and the generative programming features of Terra can be useful even in projects that are primarily implemented in other programming languages.
+Programming languages don't exist in a vacuum, and the generative programming features of Terra can be useful even in projects that are primarily implemented in other programming languages.
 We make it possible to integrate Terra with other projects so you can use it to generate low-level code, while keeping most of your project in a well-established language.

 First, we make it possible to pass values between Lua and Terra.
 Our implementation is built on top of LuaJIT's [foreign fuction interface](http://luajit.org/ext_ffi_tutorial.html).
 You can call Terra functions directly from Lua (or vice-versa), and access Terra objects directly from Lua (more details in the [API reference](http://localhost:4000/api.html#converting_between_lua_values_and_terra_values)).

-Furthermore, Lua-Terra is backward compatible with  both pure Lua, as well as with C, which makes it easy to use already existing code.
+Furthermore, Lua-Terra is backwards compatible with both pure Lua and C, which makes it easy to use preexisting code.
 In Lua-Terra, you can use `require` or `loadfile` and it will treat the file as a Lua program (use `terralib.loadfile` to load a combined Lua-Terra file).
 You can use `terralib.includec` to import C functions from already existing header files.

 Finally, Lua-Terra can also be _embedded_ in pre-existing applications by linking the application against `libterra.a` and using Terra's C API.
-The interface is very similar that of the [Lua interpreter](http://queue.acm.org/detail.cfm?id=1983083).
+The interface is very similar to that of the [Lua interpreter](http://queue.acm.org/detail.cfm?id=1983083).
 A simple example initializes Terra and then runs code from the file specified in each argument:

     #include <stdio.h>
     #include "terra.h"